cbartz/git-lfs-swift-server/README.md

 See the [Flask documentation](http://flask.pocoo.org/docs/latest/deploying/) for more information.

+## Usage
+The swift container and account used for storing the files will be determined by the client.
+GIT-LFS uses HTTP Basic authentication, and the username passed will be used to identify the account.
+So, its required to use the same username/password combination as when authenticating against the swift cluster.
+It is common to use the form _user:account_ to authenticate against a swift cluster.
+This does not work well with HTTP Basic authentication, because the colon _:_ is already used as a delimiter.
+Therefore, replace _:_ by _;_ when authenticating against a git-lfs-swift server.

+The container is appended to the URL of the git-lfs-swift server.
+This has to be configured as follows (works with git-lfs version 1.5.3) :

+If all the files should end up in a container called "mycontainer" and the domain of the git-lfs-swift server is _example.com_ use the command

+    git config lfs.url https://example.com/mycontainer

+Furthermore, set authentication to basic:

+    git config lfs.https://example.com/mycontainer/.access basic

+And use the batch API:

+    git config lfs.batch true

 ## Transfer types
 The git-lfs-swift server supports the required [basic](https://github.com/git-lfs/git-lfs/blob/master/docs/api/basic-transfers.md) transfer mode.
 But there is an issue with that: Swift clusters have a maximum object size (defaults to 5 GiB).
-Files larger then this size have to be splitted up into multiple segments.
+Files larger then this size have to be split up into multiple segments.
 The basic transfer mode does not support this mechanism.
 Therefore, the server supports the [custom transfer mode](https://github.com/git-lfs/git-lfs/blob/master/docs/custom-transfers.md) *swift* , too.

 ## Keystone
 The server has been only tested with auth version 1.0 .
 It is possible to add additional kwargs to the